 Hotel lobbies are accessible to the public, so grab your camera, head on out, and explore!
 The buildings beg to be photographed.

 Here, then, are some of our favs showing the variety of the Art Deco Historic District you just can’t miss!

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.

-Art Deco, also known as Style Moderne, was predominant from the 1920’s to mid 1940’s.
-It’s key features include geometric shapes; patterns including chevrons and ziggurats; ornate windows and streamlined building shapes with rounded corners.
+Art Deco, also known as Style Moderne, was predominant from the 1920s to the mid-1940s.
+Its key features include geometric shapes; patterns including chevrons and ziggurats; ornate windows and streamlined building shapes with rounded corners.